PDF(161.2 KB) View with Adobe Reader on a variety of devices

 The value of this timer is seen in the Event Viewer for the AnyConnect session in the negotiation:

-In this example, the session should disconnect after two minutes (120 seconds), which can be checked in the Message History of the AnyConnect:
+In this example, the session disconnects after two minutes (120 seconds), which can be checked in the Message History of the AnyConnect:

-Tip: For the ASA to respond to a client that is attempting to reconnect, the Parent-Tunnel session should still exist in the ASA database.
+Tip: For the ASA to respond to a client that attempts to reconnect, the Parent-Tunnel session must still exist in the ASA database.
 In the event of failover, DPDs also need to be enabled for the reconnect behavior to work.

 As is visible from the previous messages, the reconnect failed.
 However, if the reconnect is successful, here is what happens:

 The Parent-Tunnel remains the same; this is not renegotiated because this tunnel maintains the session token that is required for the session in order to reconnect.

 New SSL and DTLS sessions are generated, and different source ports are used in the reconnect.

 The Inactivity Timeout is restored.

 Caution: Be aware of Cisco bug ID CSCtg33110.
 The VPN session database does not update the Public IP address in the ASA session database when AnyConnect reconnects.